Collaborating on clinical trials and research

 - any payment must reflect fair market value for the work performed and the services provided.

-We also have a commitment to publically disclose the research payments that are made to healthcare professionals and to their institutions for conducting clinical research.
+We also have a commitment to publicly disclose the research payments that are made to healthcare professionals and to their institutions for conducting clinical research.